XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         $ sudo systemctl start rippled.service

-## Installation on macOS with homebrew
+## Installation on macOS with Homebrew

 We don't recommend macOS for `rippled` production use at this time.
 Currently, the [Ubuntu platform](#installation-on-ubuntu-with-alien) has received the highest level of quality assurance and testing.
 That said, macOS is suitable for many development/test tasks.